FAQ

 npx pidgey worker start --concurrency 50

-1. Worker not running — Start with npx pidgey worker dev
+1. Worker is running (npx pidgey worker dev)

-2. Wrong database — Ensure worker uses the same DATABASE_URL as your app
+2. Worker is connected to the same database as your app

 Jobs